Prestige Buying guides

 Calling on a Ma-Propriete.fr expert for your project

-Why invest in rural prestige real estate in France?
+Why invest in prestige rural real estate in France?

-Prestige real estate in France, and more specifically large rural properties, is renowned for resisting crises.
-In 2024, despite an unstable global context, the high-end market has shown great resilience.
-Exceptional properties – chateaux, agricultural estates, renovated hamlets – maintain their attractiveness to wealthy buyers.
+Prestige real estate in France, and large rural properties in particular, is renowned for weathering crises.
+In 2024, despite an unstable global context, the high-end market showed great resilience.
+Exceptional properties – châteaux, agricultural estates, renovated hamlets – retain their appeal among wealthy buyers.

 A historical and architectural heritage unique in the world

 Buying a country property in France means treating yourself to a piece of history.
-Each chateau, manor, or manor house is a living witness to French heritage.
-France is world-renowned for the richness of its rural architecture, its varied styles (Medieval, Renaissance, Classical, Neo-Gothic), and its unrivaled art de vivre.
+Each château, manor house or country mansion is a living witness to French heritage.
+France is world-renowned for the richness of its rural architecture, its varied styles (medieval, Renaissance, classical, neo-Gothic) and its unrivalled art of living.

-By crossing the threshold of an old castle, one invests not only in square meters but in the continuity of a cultural legacy.
-This gives these properties an incomparable charm: French gardens, centuries-old inner courtyards, exposed frameworks.
+By crossing the threshold of a former château, you invest not only in square metres, but in the continuity of a cultural legacy.
+This gives these properties an incomparable charm: French formal gardens, centuries-old inner courtyards, exposed timber framework.

 The different types of exceptional residences to discover

-Chateaux, manors and listed buildings
+Châteaux, manor houses and listed buildings

-Many buyers dream of owning a chateau or a listed manor.
-These historical monuments offer extraordinary prestige but also involve specific obligations.
+Many buyers dream of owning a listed château or manor house.
+These historic monuments offer extraordinary prestige, but also entail specific obligations.

 Agricultural, forestry and hunting estates